Yetundeazeez/HR-ATTRITION-PROJECT/README.md

 ## Data Cleaning and Transformation
 The following data cleaning and transformation processes perform on the dataset:

-I loaded the HR ATTRITION datasets into Power BI for cleaning and transformation.
+I loaded the HR datasets into Power BI for cleaning and transformation.
 ![](1.jpg)

 After which I made the first row of the dataset as the header.